How will the new library be paid for?

 Why should I donate money?

-Now is the time to build a new library due to state grant funding and Sharon’s needs.
 Today’s community library is not simply a repository for books, magazines, and videos; but a resource for information, literacy, lifelong enrichment, and social interaction.
-Sharon has already been awarded a grant which we will lose if we don’t build now.
+Your donation will lessen taxes for all community members, including those less financially established.
+Be a good neighbor!
+Donate!

 Why is it important to build green (LEED) buildings?